AoiYamada/svg2iconfont-rn/README.md

 ```

 ### About gyp error
-There is a hard time when I install and build the module ttf2woff2, so I zipped this module(OS Win7 64bit) as attachment in */attachment/ttf2woff2.rar*.
+There was a hard time when I install and build the module ttf2woff2, so I zipped this module(OS Win7 64bit) as attachment in */attachment/ttf2woff2.rar*.